 Executing long-running console commands¶

 This page describes how to execute long-running console commands, to make sure they don't run out of memory.
-An example is a custom import command or the indexing command provided by the Solr Bundle.
+Two examples of such commands are a custom import command and the indexing command provided by the Solr Bundle.

 Reducing memory usage¶